 Fun for the whole family, the Madison Children’s Museum is a fascinating and educational dive into the world of art, science, and history.
 The entire museum is divided into multiple exhibits, each with a different thematic focus.

 The exhibit From Coops to Cathedrals, allows children to experiment and tinker with different inventions.
-The urb garden exhibit gives creative tips on how to raise chicken and grow plants in an urban or city environment.
+The urb garden exhibit gives creative tips on how to raise chickens and grow plants in an urban or city environment.
 The interactive Possible-opolis exhibit is a makeshift city where kids can climb up buildings or run wild on a life-sized hamster wheel.

 If you have the time, it’s also worth checking out their calendar of events and workshops.
 Either way, your children are guaranteed to walk away having learned something new at the Madison Children’s Museum.

 - 100 N Hamilton St, Madison, WI 53703, United States